Lifespan Faith Development

 We use the term "lifespan" to acknowledge that one's religious and spiritual journey lasts their entire life.
 We are dedicated to helping everyone, from toddlers to senior adults, explore and deepen their religious and spiritual beliefs through a variety of classes, groups, activities, and events.

-We encourage you to explore the different programs we have by clicking on the various tabs.
-Below.
-If you have any additional questions, please check our FAQ page or contact our Director of Lifespan Faith Development.
+We encourage you to explore the different programs we have by clicking on the various tabs below.
+If you have any additional questions, please contact our Director of Lifespan Faith Development.

 Open from 9:30 AM until 11:30 AM, our nursery provides loving care for babies to 3 year olds who are not potty trained.
 This is an environment that encourages discovery and provides a loving first experience with our church family.
 Parents may opt to stay with their child or leave them in the care of our childcare providers.
 Should your child require any item necessary for care, please provide staﬀ with those items.